shind07/cmpt726project/README.md

 ### 2) Install the requirements

 Optional: Use a virtual environment
 On MacOS:
 `dashboard> pip install -r backend/requirements.txt`

-### 3) Run the backend and frontend
+### 3) Run the server and frontend

+Server:
+`dashboard> cd flask-server`
+`flask-server> gunicorn start:app --reload -c gunicorn.py`

+Frontend:
+`dashboard> cd frontend`

+Python2:
+`frontend> python -m SimpleHTTPServer 8000`

+python3:
+`frontend> python -m http.server 8000`

+### 4) Use the Dashboard

+Go to localhost:8000 in your browser of choice.